-16 DISCRETELY PRESENTED COMPONENT UNITS
+DISCRETELY PRESENTED COMPONENT UNITS

-The University has fourteen component units as discussed in note 1, ten of which had material activity during the 2012-13 fiscal year.
+The University has fourteen component units as discussed in note 1, ten of which had material activity during the 2013-14 fiscal year.
 These component units comprise 100 percent of the transactions and account balances of the aggregate discretely presented component units' columns of the financial statements.
-The following financial information is from the most recently available audited financial statements for the component units (Florida State University College of Business Investment Fund, Inc., The Florida State University Performing Arts Center Foundation, Inc., The Florida State University Foundation for Innovation, Inc., and The Florida State University Athletics Association, Inc., are not presented as they were not operational or had activity that was determined to be immaterial to the University's financial statements):
+The following financial information is from the most recently available audited financial statements for the component units: